 - Tube Rack: Select the type of tube rack from the dropdown.

 By default, all the storage units you add will be named in a sequential numbering scheme, including the type of storage unit in this name.
 You can edit these names in any way will help your users find the correct locations, such as position/color/identifying labels you have applied or calling racks "partitions" if that is how your users refer to them.
 Unit names must be unique at any given level in the hierarchy.
-It is good practice to use unique names throughout the freezer to avoid confusion, particularly where there are many similar structures within your freezer.
+It is good practice to use unique names throughout the storage system to avoid confusion, particularly where there are many similar structures.